KittyMcDonagh/kmcd-issue-tracking-project/README.md

 I have added the screen shots of the original design in the 'Design' folder of the root directory, and they can be seen [here on github](https://github.com/KittyMcDonagh/kmcd-issue-tracking-project/tree/master/Design/figma-wireframes).

+I designed the screens so that they wouldn't vary too much from one device to another, and so that the user can see the same information regardless of what device they're using.
+Therefore I made the Issue and Features List tables responsive so that they would slide from left to right, rather than removing columns on smaller devices.

 ## **2.2 Logic Flows**